Hemp: benefits, dosage, contraindications

 Eczema ✪✪✪✪✪

-A small preliminary clinical trial in patients with eczema shows that daily intake of 30 ml hemp seed oil for 8 weeks improves skin dryness and itchiness compared to the baseline, but not against an olive oil control.
+A small preliminary clinical trial in patients with eczema shows that daily intake of 30 ml of hempseed oil for 8 weeks improves skin dryness and itching compared with baseline, but not compared with an olive oil control.nn

 Posologie

-Hemp is traditionally used against arthritis and joint pain.
-In vitro, hemp seed oil induces the production of an anti-rheumatoid factor, as well as apoptosis of a rheumatoid arthritis synovial cell line.
+Hemp has traditionally been used for arthritis and joint pain.
+In vitro, hempseed oil induces the production of an anti-rheumatoid factor, as well as apoptosis of a synovial cell line from rheumatoid arthritis.nn

 Posologie

-In a small clinical study on patients with multiple sclerosis, daily intake of a combination of hemp seed oil (5.4-6.3 g) and evening primrose oil three times a day for 6 months appeared to improve disability scores and relapse rates compared to baseline values.
-However, the control group, consuming olive oil, also noted significant improvements in terms of disability and relapse rates.
-The study has certain limitations, making it challenging to determine the specific efficacy of hemp oil in this context.
+In a small clinical study of patients with multiple sclerosis, the daily intake of a combination of hemp seed oil (5.4-6.3 g) and evening primrose oil three times a day for 6 months appeared to improve disability scores and relapse rate compared with baseline.
+However, the control group, which consumed olive oil, also noted significant improvements in disability and relapse rate.
+The study has some limitations, which makes it difficult to determine the specific efficacy of hemp oil in this context.

 Posologie